Dioxygenyl

-The energy change for this process is called the ionization energy of the oxygen molecule.
+The dioxygenyl ion, O2+, has been studied in both the gas phase and in salts with anions that cannot be oxidized.
+The first synthesis was the hexafluoroplatinate O2+[PtF6-].
+Rather than the double bond of O2, the bond order is considered to be 2 1/2.
 Relative to most molecules, this ionization energy is very high at 1175 kJ/mol.
-As a result, the scope of the chemistry of O_{2}^{+} is quite limited, acting mainly as a 1-electron oxidiser.
+As a result, the scope of the chemistry of O2+ is quite limited, acting mainly as a one-electron oxidiser.

 Structure and molecular properties

-O_{2}^{+} has a bond order of 2.5, and a bond length of 112.3 pm in solid O_{2}[AsF_{6}].
+O2+ has a bond order of 2.5, and a bond length of 112.3 pm in solid O2[AsF6].
 It is isoelectronic with nitric oxide and is paramagnetic.
-The bond energy is 625.1 kJ mol^{−1} and the stretching frequency is 1858 cm^{−1}, both of which are high relative to most of the molecules.
+The bond energy is 625.1 kJ/mol and the stretching frequency is 1858 cm^{−1}, both of which are high relative to most of the molecules.

 Synthesis

 Neil Bartlett demonstrated that dioxygenyl hexafluoroplatinate (O_{2}PtF_{6}), containing the dioxygenyl cation, can be prepared at room temperature by direct reaction of oxygen gas (O_{2}) with platinum hexafluoride (PtF_{6}):